-Abdominal separation….
-Ahhhhhhh!!!!
+Abdominal separation – talk about difficult!
 Becky recently wrote an article for The Glow and Mamamia about how to avoid an abdominal separation, but I thought I’d give you my personal account of what happens if you do actually get one!

 The other key thing for me was doing safe exercises which were prescribed by Becky to specifically improve my core strength and zip up my abdominals and draw them back together.
 By sticking to the plan, I gradually started to feel better, and I felt like I could function like a normal person again.
 Eventually I could even lift my twin stroller in and out of the car which was kind of important if I ever wanted to get out of the house!

-Finally, after a number of months, Becky measured my separation again.
-(She’d been measuring it all along, but this was the time that meant the most to me.)
-Becky went to use both hands, but then pulled one hand away… she then looked up at me with a huge smile… My separation was almost non-existent!!!
+After a number of months, Becky measured my separation again.
+Becky went to use both hands, but then pulled one hand away and she looked up at me with a huge smile.
+My separation was almost non-existent!
 I asked her to repeat that as I thought I’d been hearing things.
-I really couldn’t believe it!
+I couldn’t believe it.

 If you’re reading this and you’re pregnant, or thinking of having a baby, I hope I haven’t scared you.
 The purpose of me sharing my story is to let you know that no matter how bad you think things are, there are always things you can do to improve your situation.
 The main thing is to get solid advice from the experts and ensure you exercise safely.
 Don’t be hard on yourself or wonder why you haven’t bounced back into shape like some of the celebrities we see in magazines.
 We are all different and we all have different stories and different challenges.
 Listen to your body and take small steps to achieving your long term goals.